Architecture schema

 - The SAP Business Object server is used to run Business Object reports.
 It is an optional component.

-- The SMTP server is used to send email messages (with the V6 workflow tool).
+- The SMTP server is used to send email messages with the V6 workflow tool.

-All these servers are "logical servers" that can be deployed on a single server (especially for demo purposes).
-Usually, dedicated servers are used for database, search, and mongoDB.
+All these servers are logical servers that can be deployed on a single server (especially for demo purposes).
+Usually, dedicated servers are used for database, search, and MongoDB.
 They can be virtualized based on the specifications of the corresponding vendors.

-* The MongoDB is able to run on clusters as well (2).
+MongoDB is able to run on clusters as well (2).

-* Lucene and Elasticsearch are also technologies built for the cloud, able index and search over millions of entries (3).
+Lucene and Elasticsearch are also technologies built for the cloud, able index and search over millions of entries (3).